Impact of habitat destruction on wildlife

 Threatened and endangered species in the United States

-Here’s a quick look at some state statistics: California has 112 threatened or endangered animal species, Florida has 131, and Texas has 67.
-Kansas has 57; New York has 14, Oregon has 36 and Arizona has 44.
-You can find a list of the endangered species in your state or county here
+Here’s a quick look at some state statistics.
+As of 2023, California has 305 threatened or endangered animal species, Florida has 166, and Texas has 95.
+Kansas has thirty-one, New York has ninety-one, Oregon has eighty-four, and Arizona has fifty-eight.
+(However, it’s important to note that these numbers may have changed since then due to various factors such as conservation efforts or changes in population size.)
+You can find a list of the endangered species in your state or county here.

 Attwater's Prairie Chicken

-There now remains less than one percent of the original habitat.
-In 2016 there were 32 left in the wild, and the USFWS had 29 in a captive breeding program.
-Then, along came Hurricane Harvey in 2016, which wiped out all but five of the birds.
+Less than one percent of the original habitat remains.
+In 2016, there were thirty-two in the wild, and the United States Fish & Wildlife Service (USFWS) had twenty-nine in a captive breeding program when Hurricane Harvey wiped out all but five of the birds.
 Soon after, two more went missing.
-The only bit of good news to be had is that a few zoos have small populations of their own in ongoing captive breeding programs.
+The only good news is that a few zoos have small populations of their own, and the USFWS, in cooperation with The Nature Conservancy Texas, has helped increase the wild population to nearly two hundred since the hurricane.

 Ocelot